antruongnguyen/uuid/README.md

   - v8: Version 8 UUIDs using user-defined data
 - Convert UUIDs to uppercase
 - Generate multiple UUIDs at once
-- Copy generated UUIDs to the clipboard
+- Copy generated UUIDs to the clipboard*

+*Note: Clipboard support is disabled for ARM64 Linux builds due to cross-compilation limitations with X11 libraries.

 ## Installation